mmlevinson/hyperComponents/src/content/docs/about/tailwind.md

 Hopefully you noticed that...

-1. Now can  **create multi line strings** in your `tw` properties which allows reorganization of long class lists according to your own preferences.
-Multi-line strings do not scroll off the page edge so are much easier to scan read.
-Eye fatigue from scrolling horizontally and scanning long strings is relieved.
-Plus, you are not tied to the organizational opinions provided by any extension author and can rely on your own organizational preferences.
-Also you can re-organize the class lists by just moving lines  up or down.
-You are encouraged to gather classes with similar functionality onto the same line so you would naturally look for them in the same place each time.
+1. Now can use  **multi line strings** in your `tw` properties which allows reorganization of long class lists according to your own preferences.
+Multi-line strings do not scroll off the page edge.
+You can re-organize the class lists by just moving lines up or down.

-2. This strategy allows you to apply the same classes to every element of a repeating group without polluting your markup.
+2. You can  apply the same classes to every element of a repeating group without polluting your markup.
 Now it is a breeze to make a minor modification which is then applied equally to all elements referencing the same `tw` property.
-This greatly simplifies code maintenance and reduces errors.

 3. Although Tailwind mostly avoids the 'naming convention' problems characteristic of file based CSS, using a constant re-introduces some dependency on choosing a proper name.
 By using a JavaScript object for the `tw` constant you can pick property names that identically match the element or #id of intended use.
 Then your markup has unambiguous names for the applied styles.
 In the example above, all `<li>` elements refer to the `tw.li` property for their tailwind classes.
 No ambiguity there !

 4. Also, the `tw` constant can be exported from one file and imported into another file essentially sharing your styles without having to create [@apply directives](https://tailwindcss.com/docs/functions-and-directives#apply).
 Use of @apply directives is discouraged so exporting the tw constant is a very viable workaround which preserves flexible, upgradable, and shareable styles between multiple components.
 Unlike file based CSS, you always know exactly where the source for the styles came from because of the `import` statement in your code.